waocats/crabgo/src/doc/contrib/src/process/unstable.md

 Most new features should go through the unstable process.
 This means that the feature will only be usable on the nightly channel, and requires a specific opt-in by the user.
-Small changes can skip this process, but please consult with the Cargo team first.
+Small changes can skip this process, but please consult with the Crabgo team first.

 ## Unstable feature opt-in

-For features that require behavior changes or new syntax in `Cargo.toml`, then it will need a `cargo-features` value placed at the top of `Cargo.toml` to enable it.
+For features that require behavior changes or new syntax in `Crabgo.toml`, then it will need a `crabgo-features` value placed at the top of `Crabgo.toml` to enable it.
 The process for doing adding a new feature is described in the [`features` module].
 Code that implements the feature will need to manually check that the feature is enabled for the current manifest.